-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 The

 init --site command will provide the scaffolding necessary to deploy your React application.
-For the majority of static sites, you shouldn’t need to change the Workers script: by default, the script will look at an incoming request, and will serve a corresponding asset from Workers KV based on that route.
-For instance, if my static site is deployed at
+For the majority of static sites, you should not need to change the Workers script.
+By default, the script will look at an incoming request, and will serve a corresponding asset from Workers KV based on that route.

 mystaticsite.com, requesting